Sanam-t/Elbow-NavMIS/README.md

 - User-friendly interface for ease of use in surgical settings

 ## License
-This project is licensed under the GNU LESSER GENERAL PUBLIC LICENSE.
+This project is licensed under a proprietary license.
+All rights reserved by the original authors.